 The EC indicates that all EU actions and policies will have to contribute to the European Green Deal objectives.
 The EC provides that “[t]he challenges are complex and interlinked” and that the policy response must be bold and comprehensive and “seek to maximise benefits for health, quality of life, resilience and competitiveness.”
 The Green Deal incorporates various elements, including:

-• Increasing the EU’s climate ambition for 2030 and 2050;
+- Increasing the EU’s climate

-• Supplying clean, affordable, and secure energy;
+and secure energy;

-• Mobilizing industry for a clean and circular economy;
+- Mobilizing industry for a clean

-• Building and renovating in an energy- and resource-efficient way;
+- Building and renovating in an

-• Accelerating the shift to sustainable and smart mobility;
+sustainable and smart mobility;

-• From “Farm to Fork”: Designing a fair, healthy, and environmentally friendly food system;
+a fair, healthy, and environmentally friendly food system;

-• Preserving and restoring ecosystems and biodiversity; and
+ecosystems and biodiversity; and

-• A zero pollution ambition for a toxic-free environment.
+- A zero pollution ambition for a

 To ensure a toxic-free environment, the EC states that it will present a chemicals strategy for sustainability that will help to protect citizens and the environment better against hazardous chemicals while also encouraging innovation for the development of safe and sustainable alternatives.
 According to the Communication, the EC will review how to use better the EU’s agencies and scientific bodies to move toward a process of “one substance — one assessment” and to provide greater transparency when prioritizing action to deal with chemicals.